ibm-ecosystem-engineering/QueryCraft/document/Step 2. Context Retriever.md

 db_type = sqlite
 ```

-From the example above, you can specify either Spider or KaggleDBQA in the superConfig.ini file.
+From the example above, you can specify either Spider or KaggleDBQA in the simpleConfig.ini file.

-After updating the **superConfig.ini** as mentioned above, execute the context retriever using the following command.
+After updating the **simpleConfig.ini** as mentioned above, execute the context retriever using the following command.

 `sh runQueryCraft.sh`